kdragomir/Curtain/README.md

 Members: Kai Dragomir, November Harris, Charlie Sims, Lily Watterson

 # Disclaimer
-Note: please note that this is a tool and this does not guarantee your security
+Note: please note that this is a tool and this does not guarantee your security or privacy are fully protected